 The Authority will sometimes be made aware of other intelligence or low level information about an individual which has not resulted in the conviction of that person but is relevant in relation to their character.
 Officers will give appropriate consideration to this information and will seek to consult with other appropriate agencies in order to ensure that they have a comprehensive understanding.
-Where appropriate, officers will refer such information/intelligence to the Allegations Management process.
 Any additional information gathered through this process may then be taken into account at any subsequent sub-committee.